-A quick and easy way to stop your clothes from clinging on your way out the door is to rub the clinging areas with a clean damp cloth or paper towel.
+A quick and easy way to remove static from clothing on your way out the door is to rub the clinging areas with a clean damp cloth or paper towel.
 Using a damp cloth to rub the affected areas is another way to temporarily increase the humidity in the fabric and eliminate some of the electrostatic charges.

 Use a Wire Hanger